GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
+> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Linus Torvalds*

 ---
 ## 🏎 Quick Facts